robocomp/robocomp/README.md

 Now let's run the simulator.

     cd ~/robocomp/files/innermodel
-    rcis betaworld.xml
+    rcis simpleworld.xml

 Congratulations!
 RCIS should up and running with a simple robot endowed with a laser and an RGBD camera, moving on a wooden floor.
+Don't forget to turn around the floor to see the robot from above.

 ###Installing RoboLab's components from GitHub